 Many factors influence the decision of landowners to consider encumbering development and other rights of property ownership through a conservation easement.
 Among those are economic and tax implications of either selling or donating conservation easements.
 Some tax benefits depend upon whether an easement is donated or sold, and some do not.
-Tax implications generally fall into one of 5 broad categories: income taxes (federal and state), estate taxes (federal and state) and property taxes.
-Since Florida has no state income tax, we will not explore their implications here as they vary widely from state to state and cannot be generalized.
+Tax implications generally fall into one of 5 broad categories: income taxes (federal and state), estate taxes (federal and state), and property taxes.
+Since Florida has neither a state income tax nor a state inheritance tax, we will not explore their implications here as they vary widely from state to state and cannot be generalized.